tridentli/trident/doc/Trident.md

 ## Installation

-Debian packaging is provided (use 'dpkg-buildpackage -b -uc -us' to create.
+Debian packaging is provided (use 'dpkg-buildpackage -b -uc -us' to generate a pacakge).
 FreeBSD packaging might follow at a later date.

 Trident requires PostgreSQL 9.1+ as a database and Postfix for SMTP.